 Cost: Low Premiums With Semi-Customizable Coverage

 Pets Best offers some of the lowest premiums in the industry.
-Its flat-rate accident-only policies are also a great deal at only $6 per month for cats and $9 per month for dogs of any age or breed.
+Its flat-rate accident-only policies are a great deal at only $6 per month for cats and $9 per month for dogs of any age or breed.

 We used Pets Best’s online quote generator to create the following two policies.
+Note that these rates will vary based on ZIP code, so it's important to get a quote specific to your situation.

 Accident and illness insurance for a mixed-breed, medium-sized (20–55 lbs.), three-year-old, female dog with unlimited annual coverage, a $500 deductible, and 80% reimbursement is priced as follows: